Starchery/flvto/README.md

 Simply run the `flvto.exe` in the `dist` folder.

+You can also run it by calling `λ python flvto.py`.

 If you want to be able to run it from the terminal, add `flvto\dist\` to your [path.](https://en.wikipedia.org/wiki/PATH_%28variable%29)

 # CONFIGURATION